 The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of activities.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-Allocations of expenses for salaries and related expenses, and other shared operating expenses are based on management's best estimates of time, effort and benefit.
+Allocations of expenses for salaries and related expenses, rental expenses and facilities expenses are based on management's best estimates of time and effort.